Building Confidence in MPS for Regulatory Applications!

 - Analyzing cross-platform data to inform best practices and future guidance

-This is a first-of-its-kind, coordinated effort to harmonize innovation, good science while keeping regulatory considerations in mind—and it’s just the beginning.
+This is a first-of-its-kind, coordinated effort to harmonize innovation and good science, while keeping regulatory considerations in mind—and it’s just the beginning.

 💡 The future of science is collaborative